Please note that we cannot organise any more Stolperstein-laying ceremonies before October 2019.

 In Germany, help is compulsory.
 In other countries, it depends on individual situations but it is preferable if there is help on hand.

-If there is no help, please ensure that Gunter has access to electricity as well as a pair of extra hands to help remove rubble etc. It makes sense to provide information about the surface where a Stolperstein might be placed in advance if possible.
+If there is no help from the local authorities, please ensure that Gunter has access to electricity as well as a pair of extra hands to help remove rubble etc. It makes sense to provide information about the surface where a Stolperstein might be placed in advance if possible.
 Gunter can then prepare his work more thoroughly.

 As a general rule, Gunter needs 20 minutes per address if he has the assistance of the local building authorities (Bauamt in Germany).

-Please ensure that you have obtained permission for Gunter to park his Peugeot van (BM-GD 678).
+Please ensure that you have obtained permission for Gunter to park his Peugeot van (VB – GD 2710).
 In Germany, this can be obtained from the Ordnungsamt.

-It costs 120 euros (INCL.
+It costs 120 euros (incl.
 VAT) to install a STOLPERSTEIN.
-This includes the making of the stone and its placement or delivery if applicable.
-It does not include accommodation costs which might sometimes be incurred (especially abroad) nor does it always cover travel costs.
+This includes the making of the stone and its placement or delivery if applicable, as well as its recording in our database.
+It does not include accommodation costs which might be incurred (especially abroad) nor does it always cover travel costs.

 All the STOLPERSTEINE are made by Michael Friedrichs-Friedlaender in Berlin.